tjdwill/dbs/journal.md

 # DBS Journal

+## 9 July 2025

+- Finished initial draft of the serialization interface.

+## 8 July 2025

+- Attempted to implement serailization interface as a concept
+    - Still much to learn.
+Doing it as an abstract base class instead.

+## 7 July 2025

+Today, I would like to think about DBS' serialization subsystem.

+Goal: *Given multiple account objects, write them to file and load them from file.*

+Ideally, we want to be able to add additional transactions without needing to rewrite the entire file every time, but this is likely an implementation detail instead of a hard requirement.
+Now, the naive solution is to assume this serialization is done using one format (TOML, in this case).
+However, since this is also intended to be a learning project, I'd like to take the time to make it more "robust".

+So, what do I need?
+Currently, I have two "major" classes: `dbsc::Account` and `dbsc::Transaction`.
+An account has a collection of transactions.
+At the top-level, I think I would have a map whose keys are `dbsc::UuidString`s and whose values are `dbsc::Account`s.
+That would essentially make a "Patron".
+For a given patron, one needs to parse all of the Accounts (and therefore all Transactions).
+This means I need a way to
+serialize:

+- Accounts
+    - ID
+    - Name
+    - Description
+    - Balance (possibly)
+- Transactions
+    - Transaction ID
+    - Other Party ID
+    - Amount
+    - DateTime
+    - Extra Notes

+In the abstract, `DbscParser` would have:

+- `readPatron`
+- `readAccount`
+- `readTransaction`
+- `writePatron`
+- `writeAccount`
+- `writeTransaction`

+Implementers would then be responsible for adhering to this interface, regardless of the means used to do so.

 ## 5 July 2025

 Another class to consider creating is a broker class, a class responsible for actually